obie/chck/README.md

-Obcheck
-===
+#chck

 _Inspired by [JSON Filter](https://github.com/mmckegg/json-filter) by Matt McKegg_

-Match objects against a specification.
+Check that objects match a specification.

 ## Installation